hmc-cs111-spring2023/cs111-hw3-CWeismann/interview.md

 experience like now?
 What would their experience be like if you could help them?_

 Precision machining often requires referencing copious amounts of printed tables to ensure perfect accuracy.
 However, this can take a significant amount of time, only made worse by imperial-metric conversions and tool quirks.
+This would help machinists, including the proctors of the Harvey Mudd machine shop, by requiring them to use fewer paper lookup charts and be able to check conversions much faster.

 ### Why a language?

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

 While merely performing table lookups would be better suited to somethink like a database with lookups, the ability for individual machinists to customize the lookups to their own shop and relevant specifications means that a DSL is more flexible and more useful.
+This will also allow collaboration between shops that may be physically far apart.

 ### Why you?